What To Expect When You're Expecting... A Heat Cycle

 "We found in both breeds that neutering before the age of 6 months, which is common practice in the United States, significantly increased the occurrence of joint disorders – especially in the golden retrievers,” - Benjamin Hart.

 This graph created by Dr. Karen Becker shows the whole picture of fixing an animal:

-As seen above, you can see that by removing sex organs, you prevent all disease that has to do with them.
+As seen above, by removing sex organs, you prevent all disease that has to do with them.
 But in exchange, you can see the chances of many of the most common health conditions being increased, such as obesity, CCL tears, hip dysplasia, bladder infections, several types of cancer, and more.

-Just a reminder that if you are keeping the dog intact for breeding purposes, it's a completely different story!
+A reminder that if you are keeping the dog intact for breeding purposes, it's a completely different story.
 Just make sure to breed responsibly!